brownby/HazeL/README.md

 # HazeL

 HazeL is a low-cost, easy to manufacture particulate matter (PM) sensor created for the Harvard University SEAS course ESE6, Introduction to Environmental Science and Engineering.
-It was designed in response to the need for remote lab activites during the COVID-19 pandemic.
-Instead of students needing to share a limited number of expensive sensors, every student was able to collect their own data with their own personal sensor.
+It was designed in response to the need for remote lab activites during the COVID-19 pandemic, but will continue to be used for the foreseeable future.
+Instead of students needing to share a limited number of expensive sensors, every student is able to collect their own data with their own personal sensor.

 <!-- <p align="center">
 <img width="800" src="img/hazel_diagram.png" alt="HazeL">